Mustang Bayou

 Background and Goal

-To address these concerns, people who have a stake in the watershed are working with TCEQ to develop TMDLs and a plan to implement them (I-Plan).
+To address these concerns, people who have a stake in the watershed are working with TCEQ to develop total maximum daily loads (TMDLs) and an implementation plan (I-Plan).
 A TMDL is like a budget — it determines the amount (or load) of bacteria that the bayou can receive and still support recreational safety.
 The allowable load is then allocated among categories of sources within the watershed.
-Stakeholders will also develop one I-Plan to reduce bacteria in Mustang, Persimmon, and New bayous, Chocolate Bayou, and Halls and Willow bayous, all of which are in the larger watershed that drains to Chocolate Bay.
+Stakeholders will also develop one I-Plan to reduce bacteria in Mustang Bayou, Persimmon Bayou, and New Bayou, Chocolate Bayou, and Halls and Willow bayous, all of which are in the larger watershed that drains to Chocolate Bay.

 Watershed Description